Reflex Sympathetic Dystrophy Syndrome

 This measure requires the Secretary of State, as part of the duties associated with the

-care directive and transmit the information to the registry of another jurisdiction upon
+health care directive and transmit the information to the registry of another jurisdiction

-request.
-It requires the Secretary of State to respond by the close of business on the next
+upon request.
+It requires the Secretary of State to respond by the close of business on

-business day to a request for information received from the emergency department of a
+the next business day to a request for information received from the emergency

 Ref: http://www.ss.ca.gov/ahcdr/ahcdr_legislation.htm